Princess Anne, Maryland

 Princess Anne is a town in Somerset County, Maryland, United States, that also serves as its county seat.
 Its population was 3,290 at the 2010 census.
 It is included in the Salisbury, Maryland–Delaware Metropolitan Statistical Area.

-It is notable as the location of the University of Maryland Eastern Shore and the Teackle Mansion.
+It is home to the University of Maryland Eastern Shore and the Teackle Mansion.

 History

 The town at the head of the Manokin River was named for Princess Anne of Great Britain, daughter of King George II.
 Established in 1733, it serves as the county seat for Somerset County, the southernmost county in Maryland.

 In the mid-18th century, the town became a market center based on the river trade and development of tobacco plantations in the area.
 Enslaved African Americans were used to cultivate and process this labor-intensive crop, in addition to other farming.
 The town's trade was augmented by the southward extension of the Eastern Shore Railroad on Maryland's Eastern Shore.
 At that time, the Manokin River was navigable as far as the bridge at Princess Anne.

 Much of the town's architectural heritage has been preserved.
 About 150 acres (0.6 km2) of the old town, with about 300 structures, is entered on the National Register of Historic Places as the Princess Anne Historic District.

 In addition, the Adams Farm, Beckford, Beverly, Catalpa Farm, Glebe House, Harrington, Manokin Historic District, Manokin Presbyterian Church, Mt.
 Zion Memorial Church, Dr. William B. Pritchard House, Somerset Academy Archaeological Site, Teackle Mansion, University of Maryland Eastern Shore, Waddy House, Waterloo, and White Hall are listed on the National Register of Historic Places.

 Princess Anne has the ignoble distinction of being the site of the last lynching in Maryland history.
 In 1933, a black man named George Armwood was accused of assaulting an elderly white woman.
 He was removed from the Princess Anne jail by a white mob, dragged around town behind a truck, and eventually hanged.
-After his death, the rope that formed the noose was cut up and distributed as a souvenir.
+After his death, the rope that formed the noose was cut up and distributed as souvenirs.

+Connection to Napoleon

+After the defeat of the French Empire at the hands of the Seventh Coalition in July 1815, emperor Napoleon I sought to flee to the United States to escape imprisonment.
+According to local legends, Napoleon's brother, Jerome Bonaparte, had previously married Elizabeth Patterson, an American socialite from Baltimore, and through her the Bonapartes had connections to the American gentry, such as the King family in Beverly.
+According to the 1944 book 'Rivers of the Eastern Shore' by Hulbert Footner, Nicholas Girod, former Mayor of New Orleans, attempted to rescue Napoleon from his exile in British Saint Helena in 1821, the plan being to hide Napoleon in Beverly House in Princess Anne before transporting him to Napoleon House in New Orleans once the hunt for him subsided.
+However, Napoleon died before the plot could go ahead.